The Ultimate Guide to the Science of Recovery: 4 Powerful Techniques to Accelerate Healing and Boost Performance

 Recovery-Related Supplements

-• Glutamine: This amino acid helps speed up recovery and lessen muscular discomfort.
-It also boosts immune system activity.
+• Glutamine: This amino acid promotes recovery from exercise and decreases muscle soreness.
+It also activates immune system per formance.

 Possible Negatives